MicrosoftDocs/PowerShell-Docs/gallery/how-to/managing-profile/managing-account.md

 ## Enable Two-Factor Authentication (2FA)

 Two-factor authentication is recommended for all users who publish manually to the PowerShell Gallery.
-To enable two-factor authentication, login account must have at least two forms of authentication registered.
+To enable two-factor authentication, the login account must have at least two forms of authentication registered.
 One is a password and the other forms can be:

 - A phone number that can receive text messages